Extinguishment (Removal) of Highway Rights

 - Land ownership

-The County Council does not normally own the land beneath a highway, but is only responsible for maintaining the surface.
+The County Council does not normally own the land beneath a highway but is only responsible for maintaining the surface.
 The extinguishment process removes the public highway rights but does not transfer land ownership.

-Land reverts to the freehold owner of the subsoil.
+Once highway rights are removed, land reverts to the freehold owner of the subsoil.
+For example, on residential estates the land is likely to belong to the original developer.
 It is the responsibility of the applicant to make all the necessary enquiries into land ownership and arrange for the subsequent transfer of title.
 Land Registry can help you find out who owns the subsoil of a piece of land.